-Welcome to the June 2014 edition of Example Financial Statements.
+Welcome to the June 2014 edition of the "Example Financial Statements".

 The financial year ending 30 June 2014 is the first annual reporting period to which the new requirements in AASB 10 Consolidated Financial Statements, AASB 11 Joint Arrangements, AASB 12 Disclosure of Interests in Other Entities, AASB 13 Fair Value Measurement, and the revised AASB 119 Employee Benefits apply for businesses with a June financial year end.
-It is also the first annual period in which the Australian Accounting Standards - Reduced Disclosure Requirements (RDR') are operative.
 Accordingly, this reporting season represents a major change and is likely to pose significant challenges to preparers and auditors.
 On a positive note, there are no major IFRSs/AASBs due for implementation over the next few years, particularly considering the International Accounting Standard Board's recent decision to implement its new IFRSs on Revenue and Financial Instruments from 1 January 2017 and 1 January 2018 (respectively).